 Launching a capsule collection should be a thoughtful and consistent practice.
 This is not a chance to randomly unload pieces on fashion boutiques as you design them.
 There should be a cadence to the capsules and they should be part of a larger marketing strategy.

 When it comes time to promote the collection, be sure to include it in your overall marketing plan.
 This means additional photography, content, promotion, and advertising so buyers are not only aware but they are excited.
 Social media is an excellent way to generate collection outside of more traditional routes for mainline launches.

 As with anything, launching a capsule collection comes with its own special set of challenges you should be aware of.
 Number one on that list is cost, plain and simple.
 Not only is this an additional cost to your regular production, but the capsule itself may also be more expensive to produce on a garment by garment basis.

 Many manufacturers not only have minimum order quantities in place (meaning the size of your line may be at the mercy of minimums), but they also have fluctuating rates.
 Just like buying anything in bulk, the more you buy, the cheaper the product will be per unit.
 If there are fewer units or fewer styles produced, manufacturers are going to charge a more expensive rate per piece in order to meet their own costs.

 For that reason, you should ensure you have not only enough money set aside in the budget, but that you’ve also taken the time to scope out these costs in advance so you’re not taken by surprise.
 The more planning you can put into something, the more time you have to talk to and negotiate with manufacturers.

-A capsule collection, when executed properly, is an excellent way to bolster your brand and set your line apart.
-You can test out new ideas, keep your market-fresh between seasons and stay top of mind.
+When executed properly, a capsule collection is an excellent way to bolster your brand and set your line apart.
+You can test out new ideas, keep your market fresh between seasons, and stay top of mind.
 Do you have a fashion boutique business dream?
-Email email@example.com for industry expert insight and schedule a consultation.
+Email firstname.lastname@example.org for industry expert insight and schedule a consultation.